marionhardy/hydra-regen/README.md

 -   experimental time points

--   pseudo-axis assignment (vals.axis ranging from 0-1, increasing in
+-   pseudo-axis assignment (vals.axis ranging from -1 to 1, increasing in
     the foot-tentacle direction)

 -   mitotic and apoptotic signatures indices from 0 to 1